Public Housing

 The LHA is a Moving To Work (MTW) agency.
 MTW is a HUD demonstration program that allows public housing authorities to design and test ways to achieve three statutory goals – to reduce costs; to give incentives to families with children where the head of household is working or seeking to obtain employment and become economically self-sufficient; and to increase housing choices for low-income families.

 HUD announced the LHA’s selection for MTW program admittance in March 2011, and the Housing Authority formally entered the MTW program on November 10, 2011 with the execution of an MTW Agreement between HUD and LHA.
-In April 2016, HUD extended the agreements of all 39 MTW agencies until 2028.
+Currently, there are 126 housing authorities with Moving to Work status.
+That includes the 39 original MTW agencies, which have had their MTW agreements extended through the end of 2028 and 87 new MTW agencies who entered the program under MTW expansion, which Congress authorized in the 2016 Consolidated Appropriations Act.

 PROMOTING SELF-SUFFICIENCY